Summary of Kentucky DUI Law.

 DUI Second Offense

 Jail: seven days to six months.
-A fine and jail time are imposed for all second offenses within five years.
+A fine and jail time are imposed for all second offenses within ten years.
 At least 48 hours of the sentence must be served consecutively.

 Community Service: Not less than ten (10) days or more than six (6) months of Community Service is optional in all cases.